Adrees83/Closet/README.md

 # Closet

-A platform that allows popular scoial media users monetize their outfits by renting to others.
+A platform that allows popular scoial media users monetize their outfits by renting them to others.
+"Infinite clothes on your finger tips"

 ## Installation